The Counselling Process

 How much do you charge?

 Sessions are £50 for 50 minutes, payable a minimum of 24 hours in advance.
+Therapy sessions and Emotional Freedom Technique (EFT) sessions are the same cost and duration.

 Where are you located?